Cell phones are here to stay.

 Of course, you know they are going to say it’s their alarm clock.
 Remind them of this novel invention—an actual clock, which you can find for about $10, says Twenge.
 “Even if the phone is off, it’s still too tempting to have it at the ready while they’re trying to wind down, or if they wake up in the middle of the night.”

 Beyond that, the key is to make sure they are balancing their screen time with other activities.
 Twenge has found a direct correlation between negative teen mental health and the number of hours they spend on their devices, particularly on social media.
-While more research needs to be done to determine exactly why these things are correlated, Twenge recommends parents err on the side of caution and look into one of the numerous apps like Freedom or Kidslox that allow you to set daily limits.
+While more research needs to be done on phones and mental health to determine exactly why these things are correlated, Twenge recommends parents err on the side of caution and look into one of the numerous apps like Freedom or Kidslox that allow you to set daily limits.

 However, you probably shouldn’t outright take the phone as a punishment, says Heitner, as they often need it for homework or updates (like when the next soccer practice is).
 “It’s more productive to have a conversation about when they should unplug and help them develop a healthy balance.”